 - Transfer courses are noted on the transcript as T and are not included in the GPA computation.

-- For transfer students, 50% of the credits corresponding to the required major must be completed at LAU, in addition to residency of two semesters and completion of a minimum of 30 credits at LAU.
+- For transfer students, 50 percent of the credits corresponding to the required major must be completed at LAU, in addition to residency of two semesters and the completion of a minimum of 30 credits at LAU.